david1792x/pan-dulce/markdown/extracting_image_dataset.md

 </div>

-We can see that there is quite a bunch of images that do not correspond with our needs, so we remove them manually.
-Once we have our clean dataset, we reset the name of the images in our dataset and build the .csv file that will be used to store the image path and the class that it corresponds to for our model to process the images.
+We can see that there is quite a bunch of images that **do not** correspond with our needs, so we **remove** them manually.
+Once we have our **clean dataset**, we reset the name of the images in our dataset and build the **.csv** file that will be used to store the image path and the class that it corresponds to for our **model** to process the images.

 ```python